 Gently gouge out the inside and sand it to as smooth a finish as you can, or not.
 It's your call.
 I like mine smooth.

 I used a 30 mm forstner bit to give myself a bit of a head start on that center piece.

 Step 6: Thoughts About Adding a Skew

-On reflection it is clearer to me now that if you cut the walls thicker at the neck end then the skewing of the joins will be able to be used to create a much more tear drop like shape. this sketch should show you roughly how it should work if you just smooth out the bumps between the valleys.
+On reflection it is became clearer to me that if you cut the walls thicker at the neck end then the skewing of the joins will be able to be used to create a much more tear drop like shape.
+This sketch shows you roughly how it works if you just smooth out the bumps between the valleys.